-“Playclothes, though strictly for summertime… were one step away from bathing suits, just as demure and relentlessly perky. ” – What We Wore.
+“Playclothes, though strictly for summertime… were one step away from bathing suits, just as demure and relentlessly perky. ” – What We Wore

-The shorts would fit similarly to the pants of the day – tight at the waist and loose and wide-legged with a pleat or two.
+The shorts would fit similarly to the pants of the day – tight at the waist with a loose and wide leg, with a pleat or two.
 The shorts came to about mid-thigh, also wide legged.
 Some shorts were pleated all the way around so they looked like tennis skirts.
-Buttons would sometimes extend down the front of the shorts, although these were often decorative, not functional.
-They gave a nautical look which was popular in the 1930s and remained popular through the 1950s.
-Real functional buttons were on the side or back by the late 1940s.
+Buttons would sometimes extend down the front of the shorts, although these were often decorative rather than functional.
+They gave a nautical look, which was popular in the 1930s and remained popular through the 1950s.
+Functional buttons were on the side or back by the late 1940s.

 Shortalls paired with a blouse were another summertime 1940s and 1950s romper.
 Shortalls or shorty coveralls were short leg versions of sporty overalls and jumpsuits.
-Many were designed to be worn without a blouse although a striped or solid color T-shirt was a favorite pairing.
-The straps were a button on overall style which was touted as being friendly to suntans.
+Many were designed to be worn without a blouse, although a striped or solid color T-shirt was a favorite pairing.
+The straps were a button-on overall style, which was touted as being friendly to suntans.

 Vintage Playsuits with Skirts

-The skirt was usually longer than the shorts, between low thigh and above knee length depending on the age and modesty level of the wearer.
+The skirt was usually longer than the shorts, between low thigh and above-knee length depending on the age and modesty level of the wearer.
 The removable skirt allowed women to wear the outfit out in public like a dress, but take it off for sports or beachwear.
 Shorts were still too revealing to be worn in public settings such as to the movies or to lunch with friends.

 Some pants and tops were sold as matching sets so that they looked like a jumpsuit.
 This made them much more convenient when visiting the restroom.